 Student Health Services makes available emergency contraception, provides comprehensive contraception options and confidential pregnancy testing to women students.

-Routine Physical Exams
+Physical Exams (sports, travel, school)

 Certain medical equipment is available such as crutches, ace bandages, and ice packs at a reasonable cost.
 The student health center now has a wheelchair and two knee scooters availabe to rent (for students only).

 Payment may be made at the time of service by cash, check or student One Card.